vikasdo/Book-Recommendation-Analysis/SECURITY.md

 ## Reporting a Vulnerability

 ```
-<h1>If you encountered a security issue, create a new discussion regarding the issue in discussion section.
+# If you encountered a security issue, create a new discussion regarding the issue in discussion section.
-Make sure to include the file path where the security issue is found.
+# Make sure to include the file path where the security issue is found.
-Keep disccsions healthy.</h1>
+# Keep disccsions healthy.
 ```